 There is enough public money to ensure a full, fast, fair, and funded fossil fuel phaseout and build a 100% renewable economy in its place.

-We stand ready to support governments to advance this agenda during Climate Week NYC, the UNGA, and on the road to COP29 to accelerate climate action.
+We stand ready to support governments to advance this agenda at COP29 to accelerate climate action.